Reaper (TV series): Development and production

-Reaper premiered on September 25, 2007, in the U.S., airing on Tuesday nights at 9:00PM Eastern/8:00PM Central on the CW, following Beauty and the Geek.
+Reaper premiered on September 25, 2007 in the United States, airing on Tuesday nights at 9:00PM Eastern/8:00PM Central on the CW, following Beauty and the Geek.
 The series had a full 18 episode order for the 2007–2008 season, with 13 pre-strike episodes and 5 post-strike episodes.

 Reaper stopped airing new episodes after the tenth episode due to the industry-wide 2007-2008 Writers Guild of America strike.
 It resumed new pre-strike episodes for three weeks on Thursdays in March, and began airing post-strike episodes on April 22, 2008.

 On May 12, 2008, Reaper was officially renewed for a 13-episode second and final season which premiered on March 3, 2009.

-On May 19, 2009, Reaper was officially cancelled by The CW.
+On May 19, 2009, Reaper was officially canceled by The CW.
 However, ABC Studios was still in negotiations with CW affiliates to syndicate the show, or sell it to cable.

-Tyler Labine who plays Sock posted on his Facebook account that Reaper is officially cancelled and will not be returning.
+Tyler Labine who plays Sock posted on his Facebook account that Reaper is officially canceled and will not be returning.